ChillTerry/diff-gaussian-rasterization-vwRT/README.md

-# Differential Gaussian Rasterization with Camera Pose Jacobians
+<h1 align="center">Differential Gaussian Rasterization with Camera Velocity and Pose Jacobians</h1>

-This software is used as the rasterization engine in the paper ["Gaussian Splatting SLAM"](https://arxiv.org/abs/2312.06741), and supports:
+This software is used as the rasterization engine in the ICRA25 paper ["GS-EVT: Cross-Modal Event Camera Tracking based on Gaussian Splatting"](https://arxiv.org/pdf/2409.19228v1), and supports:

+* Analytical gradient for camera velocity.
-* Analytical gradient for SE(3) camera poses.
+* Analytical gradient for camera poses.
 * Analytical gradient for rendered depth.

-The code is built on top of the original [Differential Gaussian Rasterization](https://github.com/graphdeco-inria/diff-gaussian-rasterization) used in "3D Gaussian Splatting for Real-Time Rendering of Radiance Fields".
+The code is built on top of the original [diff-gaussian-rasterization-w-pose](https://github.com/rmurai0610/diff-gaussian-rasterization-w-pose) used in ["Gaussian Splatting SLAM"](https://arxiv.org/pdf/2312.06741).

 If you can make use of it in your own research, please be so kind to cite both papers.